List of potentially habitable exoplanets: Previous candidates

+K2-3d and K2-18b were originally considered potentially habitable, and the latter remains listed in the HWC, but recent studies have shown them to be gaseous sub-Neptunes rather than being the Hycean planet and thus unlikely to be habitable.

 Kepler-1638b was thought to be a possibly habitable planet with a radius smaller than 2 Earth radius after the validation.
 However based on the later measurement of host star parallax by Gaia, the radius of the planet was revised upward to 3.226±0.201 Earth radius, meaning it is more likely an ice giant like Neptune with poor prospect for habitability.
-Similarly, K2-18b, K2-3d and some other habitable exoplanets were considered as Mini-Neptune and Sub-Neptune exoplanets by some studies.

 KOI-1686.01 was also considered a potentially habitable exoplanet after its detection in 2011, until proven a false positive by NASA in 2015.
 Several other KOIs, like Kepler-577b and Kepler-1649b, were considered potentially habitable prior to confirmation, but with new data are no longer considered habitable.

 TRAPPIST-1 d was considered to be potentially habitable until JWST/NIRSpec data found little evidence for an atmosphere with Earth-like surface pressure, highly likely ruling out habitability.